FahsaiNak/ProjectAbDesign/README.md

 # ProjectAbDesign

 ## About
 This project transforms the antibody design framework developed by Aguilar Rangel et al. [cite](https://doi.org/10.1126/sciadv.abp9540) into an automated workflow.
+Antibody-Antigen (AbAg) database is a collection of antigen-like and CDR-like regions in all non-redundant general protein structures reported in the [PDB database](https://www.rcsb.org/docs/programmatic-access/file-download-services).

 ## Getting started